York County, Nebraska

 York County is a county in the U.S. state of Nebraska.
-As of the 2020 United States census, the population was 14,125.
-Its county seat is York.
+As of the 2020 census, the population was 14,125, and was estimated to be 14,564 in 2025.
+The county seat and the largest city is York.

-In the Nebraska license plate system, York County is represented by the prefix 17 (it had the seventeenth-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, York County was represented by the prefix "17" (as it had the 17th-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

-York County was organized in 1870.
+York County was created on March 16, 1855 and organized in 1870.
 Sources differ on the origin of the county's name: some state it was named after York in England, while others maintain it was named by early settlers from York County, Pennsylvania.

 Geography

+According to the United States Census Bureau, the county has a total area of 575.829 sqmi, of which 572.516 sqmi is land and 3.313 sqmi (0.58%) is water.
+It is the 54th-largest county in Nebraska by total area.

 The terrain of York County consists of rolling prairie, mostly devoted to agriculture.
 The ground slopes toward the Platte River, to the northwest.
-The county has a total area of 576 sqmi, of which 573 sqmi is land and 3.3 sqmi (0.6%) is water.